All the types of comedy on Broadway

 Stand-up comedy

 Comedians have a knack for churning life experiences – even dark, outrageous, and serious ones – into laughs.
-There are no stand-up comedy shows on Broadway right now, but lots of famous ones have appeared there, like Alex Edelman's Just For Us and Mike Birbiglia's The New One.
-Learn more about why stand-up comedy and theatre have more in common than you may think.
+Famous recent examples Alex Edelman's Just For Us and Mike Birbiglia's The New One.
+Learn more about why stand-up comedy and theatre have more in common than you may think, and see stand-up comedy on Broadway now.

 Originally published on